mousepawmedia/goldilocks/docs/source/test.rst

 This is an optional function which is called at the end of a test's normal lifetime.
 It is the primary teardown function, generally responsible for cleaning up whatever was created in ``pre()``, ``janitor()`` and ``run()``.
-It is normally only if ``run()`` returns true, although it will be called at the end of benchmarking regardless of ``run()``'s success.
+It is normally only called if ``run()`` returns true, although it will be called at the end of benchmarking regardless of ``run()``'s success.

 This function returns nothing.
 It has no fail handler itself, so ``post()`` should succeed in all reasonable circumstances.